unknown321/wampy/MAKING_OF.md

 > QML is a declarative language that allows user interfaces to be described in terms of their visual components and how
 > they interact and relate with one another (Qt documentation).

 Basically it's a dialect of javascript which is processed by built-in chromium javascript engine.
-Object in QML are connected to C++ Qt objects, which provide information.
+Objects in QML are connected to C++ Qt objects, which provide information.
 Qt also has object hierarchy, which means that we can access almost anything in running application, you just need to know what.